brendanhay/brendanhay.github.io/_posts/2016-08-08-credentials.md

 app uri rq f = ...
 ```

+Hopefully this illustrates the simple, transparent nature of retrieving encrypted
-Please see the [source](https://github.com/brendanhay/credentials) or
+credentials.
+Please see the [README](https://github.com/brendanhay/credentials) or
 [documentation](https://hackage.haskell.org/package/credentials) for more
 information.